hwayne/learntla-v2/docs/beginner/temporal-logic.rst

   Safety == \E s \in Servers: [](s \in online)

 At the beginning of the behavior, we pick one online server.
 That server is then *always* online.
+This isn't true, as we see if we check it with ``PROPERTY Safety``

+.. todo:: image of the change

 .. note:: this is evlaauted at hte beginnieng of hte temporal poperties, which is why it's ewird if you leave the square out.

 ::